Robert Rojas

-Robert Samuel Rojas Chávez (born 30 April 1996), is a Paraguayan professional footballer who plays as a centre-back for Argentine Primera División club River Plate and the Paraguay national team.
+Robert Samuel Rojas Chávez (born 30 April 1996), is a Paraguayan professional footballer who plays as a centre-back or right-back for paraguayan club Libertad, on loan from Olimpia and the Paraguay national team.

 Club career

 Rojas, who arrived in Guaraní when he was 17 years old acknowledged that he was about to leave football more than once because he missed his family, played as a right back for most of his youth training, but in his second year in the Asunción team he was run for playing as a centre back.
 Therefore, it is characterized by its great speed.

 The one born in the small town of Peguahomi became a key part of the Cacique team, especially since Julio César Cáceres - his great referent in the position- was suspended by doping at the beginning of March and a place was left vacant in the rear.

 The defender, is one of the young player with greater projection in the football of his country.

+On 18 January 2019, Rojas joined Argentine Primera División club River Plate, signing a four-year contract.